morotonai/replac3d/README.md

 The replac3d project is a robot that replaces the build plate of a Bambu Lab P1 and X1 series 3D printer.

+I am especially proud of this project because it was is first personal technical project.
+I had no electronics knowledge prior, and had to learn all about stepper motors, driver boards, soldering, and code.
+All parts of the build are custom, and most were manufactured in-house with a CNC router!

 The inspiration for this project came from my robotics competition season.
 I had to print many parts quickly for rapid prototyping, but couldn't remove a print after it finished due to my commitments (some of which are several hours long), wasting printing time.

 I did quite some research and noticed the following faults in existing solutions.